Vsia/cot-4500-as3/README.md

 * Install python on device if not already installed by typing "python" in the command line
 * Install Numpy library by typing  with "pip install numpy" in the command line
 * Locate the directory and navigate the right folder
-* To run the assignment,type " assignment_3.py " and press Enter.
+* To run the assignment,type " python assignment_3.py " and press Enter.